Students in IEP

 - once students complete the IEP, the international students have an academic adviser assigned to them who will advise them about their career path in the university

-- the students have the option to be part of the international student club which organizes many social activities across the year, food fair, travels, celebrations and friendship
+- iClub (international student club) which organizes many social activities across the year: food fairs, travel, celebrations and friendship

-- field trips to locations off campus for cultural experience such as Fall Festival, New Harmony summer festival, Evansville Museum, 4th of July fireworks, Toyota factory visit, picnics, bonfires, etc.
+- Field trips to locations off campus for cultural experience such as Fall Festival, New Harmony summer festival, Evansville Museum, 4th of July fireworks, Toyota factory visit, hayrides, picnics, bonfires, etc.

 - Other activities organized through the CIP, USI REC and Outdoor Adventures, and IEP offices

-IEP follows USI’s Domestic Field Trip Policy see - https://www.usi.edu/riskmanagement/fieldtrips/.
+IEP follows USI’s Domestic Field Trip Policy see - Domestic Field Trips - University of Southern Indiana (usi.edu).
 In addition to the university policy, and for supervision purposes, one (1) IEP staff member to every 10 IEP students will chaperone the field trip.